askming/Personal-reading/book/2022/Influence Science and Practice.md

 - Fixed-action pattens: regular, blindly mechanical patterns of action in a wide variety of species.
   - trigger feature, e.g. the cheep-cheep sound of young turkey

+- rather than thinking about an expert's arguments and being convinced (or not), we frequently ignore the arguments and allow ourselves to be convinced just by the expert's status as "expert."